terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 - Document in docx (MS.Word) files.
 These are detailed and can be realistically maintained (the official demos seem to not be updated often; videos are nice, but they get outdated quickly and are impossible to update). **My personal opinion (and the future direction of my own demos) is that demo documentation should rely more on describing how to work with AI to do hands-on step-by-step demos** (not describing the actual details).<br><img src="/assets/pal_9_11.png" alt="drones" width="44%" style="border: 1px solid #999;"><br><br>
 - Use AI (internal PAL AIP/FDE) as much as possible (avoid docs and tutorials if possible; I first started to do demos based on AIP/FDE chats in demo D8).<br><img src="/assets/pal_9_12.png" alt="drones" width="64%" style="border: 1px solid #999;">

-Following is the list of demos.
+Following is the list of demos in chronological order.
 I added numbering, conceptual diagrams, and a few error updates to the original demos.
 I will probably come up with my own set of demos.

 - **[D1: Palantir Foundry "speedrun" (quick start) (26.0705)](/3c.1_pal_foundry/)**.
   - Demo complete... still need to write the webpage.